 Tate’s Hell State Forest is a Must-See for Outdoor Enthusiasts

-If you’re a nature lover planning a visit to the Forgotten Coast, be sure to add Tate’s Hell State Forest to your must-see list.
-Nestled between the Apalachicola and Ochlocknee Rivers in Franklin County, this breathtaking forest spans more that 202,000 acres.
+If you’re a nature lover planning a visit to Florida’s Forgotten Coast, be sure to add Tate’s Hell State Forest to your must-see list.
+Nestled between the Apalachicola and Ochlocknee Rivers in Franklin County, this breathtaking forest spans over 202,000 acres.
 Managed by the Florida Forest Service, this protected park offers tons of recreational activities for visitors.

 Here are just a few of the activities you’ll enjoy at Tate’s Hell State Forest:

 When you visit Tate’s Hell State Forest, be sure to pack your binoculars and a camera!
 This lush forest is teeming with wildlife for visitors to observe.
-Countless species of wildlife make their home here, including bald eagles, Florida black bears, red-cockaded woodpeckers and gopher tortoises.
+Countless wildlife species make their home here, including bald eagles, Florida black bears, red-cockaded woodpeckers, and gopher tortoises.

-If you’re an admirer of plant life, you’ll find botanist’s bliss at Tate’s.
+If you admire plant life, you’ll find botanist’s bliss at Tate’s.
 The forest features rare plant species like whit birds-in-a-nest, Florida bear grass, small-flowered meadow beauty and Chapman’s butterwort.

 Ready to take a hike?
-Lace up your boots and hit the trails at Tate’s Hell State Forest!
-The forest’s High Bluff Coastal Hiking Trail winds six miles through the forest, often paralleling St. George Sound.
-You’ll come across some enlightening visitor education exhibits as you walk along the trail.
+Lace-up your boots and hit the Tate’s Hell State Forest trails!
+The High Bluff Coastal Hiking Trail winds six miles through the forest, often paralleling St. George Sound.
+You’ll see some enlightening visitor education exhibits as you walk along the trail.

 During your hike, keep an eye out for the natural phenomenon of the area’s dwarf cypress trees.
 These unique regional trees grow no more than 15 feet tall—even though they are 150 years old!
 Be sure to stop by the Ralph G. Kendrick Boardwalk, which offers an observation tower overlooking one of the areas where the dwarf cypress trees grow prolifically.